cobwebos/docs/articles/sql-database/sql-database-connectivity-architecture.md

 [!INCLUDE [updated-for-az](../../includes/updated-for-az.md)]
 > [!IMPORTANT]
-> PowerShell Azure 资源管理器模块仍受 Azure SQL 数据库的支持，但所有未来的开发都是针对 Az.Sql 模块的。 若要了解这些 cmdlet，请参阅 [AzureRM.Sql](https://docs.microsoft.com/powershell/module/AzureRM.Sql/)。 Az 模块和 AzureRm 模块中的命令参数大体上是相同的。 以下脚本需要 [Azure PowerShell 模块](/powershell/azure/install-az-ps)。
+> The PowerShell Azure Resource Manager module is still supported by Azure SQL Database, but all future development is for the Az.Sql module.
+For these cmdlets, see [AzureRM.Sql](https://docs.microsoft.com/powershell/module/AzureRM.Sql/).
+The arguments for the commands in the Az module and in the AzureRm modules are substantially identical.
+The following script requires the [Azure PowerShell module](/powershell/azure/install-az-ps).

 以下 PowerShell 脚本演示如何更改连接策略。